blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `char *`

 #### d_get_keystr

 ```c
 char* d_get_keystr(d_key_t k);
 ```

-returns the string for a key.
+Returns the string for a key.

-This only works track_keynames was activated before!
+This only works if track_keynames was activated before!

 arguments:
 ```eval_rst